 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-The H9 and H10 are unique within London in being a genuinely circular route, operating from Harrow to Harrow via Kenton, Wealdstone, North Harrow and South Harrow.
-This is different from routes such as the 138 and 288 with a loop at one end, as buses operate in both directions.
+The H9 and H10 were originally numbered as a single route, H10, with buses running round both ways.
 To help passengers, especially those waiting for a bus at Northwick Park Station and Northwick Park Hospital, where buses serve nearby stops in both directions, different coloured blinds were used.
-Unfortunately there was no guarantee that the correct colour would be used, even after the directions were separated operationally, so a separate route number H9 has now been introduced for the anticlockwise direction.
+Unfortunately there was no guarantee that the correct colour would be used, even after the directions were separated operationally, so a separate route number H9 has now (in 2004) been introduced for the anticlockwise direction.

 The route has got through several numbers over the years.
 It started off as the 230, operating between Northwick Park station (not Harrow itself) and North Harrow via Kenton.
 Later the 230 was extended from North Harrow (which is actually almost due west of Harrow!) to Rayners Lane station where it met up with route 114 which at that time covered the southern leg via South Harrow.
 It was then renumbered H1, and meanwhile the 114 swapped southern terminals with the 158 (now 258) so that Rayners Lane – Harrow was served by route 158.